-I know what I’m talking when it comes to plus size clothes for teenagers.
+I know what I’m talking about when it comes to plus size clothes for teenagers.
 How?
 Well, I’ve been over 5’10” since I was 12.
 To say that I was a plus-size teen is an understatement.
 I was tall, large and in varying stages of puppy fat and angst-driven disordered eating between an Australian size 12 to 18 the entire time.
 I was thinking about that the other weekend when my nieces visited.
-Tall, slim girls they have the issue of length when it comes to buying clothes.
+Tall, slim girls have the issue of length when it comes to buying clothes.
 They had other issues with fit, but that got me thinking about teenage girls shopping for clothing right now.

 When I was a teenager there wasn’t a lot of options shopping wise.
 I remember losing a bit of weight in my senior years and finding that I could fit back into the mainstream stores who by this stage were regularly stocking a 14/16.
 What a relief!
 Bye-bye peasant skirts and men’s board shorts.
 I do remember once though, in a change-room, when my Mum handed me clothing in a size 14/16 that she mentioned it was as far it as it went, sizing wise.
 That stuck with me and not because I was upset she pointed this out to me.
-But because I was like not that big of a person.
+But because I was not that big of a person.
 HOW could this be the largest sizes available to women.
 Why was that even a thing?

 With stores throughout the USA, this brand is established and can be counted on to deliver on-trend basics for reasonable prices.
 The shopping to Australia can be a killer so subscribe to the newsletter for discounted shipping days or split an order with a friend.
 A shopping tip: I wear my standard Australian size in their denim and the majority of the range.
 Check out online reviews for more information.
 There are plenty!